 Many do lead to and have led to, new local talent being recognised beyond the Metropolis: The unbeatable Regg'Lyss, Rhinocérose, Yoann Fréget, Panzer Flower and Emilie Simon all hail from Montpellier.

-The music resonates at festivals too; thousands of partygoers and music lovers head towards the Hérault coast each year to attend Fiest'à Sète, or the International Guitar Festival of Radio France Montpellier Languedoc-Roussillon, or the Thau Festival, or the ‘Quand Je Pense à Fernande’ festival.
-Finally with the really big venues, Zenith-South, and the Arena, Montpellier attract the greatest names — Beyonce, Rihanna, Britney Spears, Scorpions, Bruce Springsteen, Mylène Farmer, David Guetta.. — all came to play for their fans in the Hérault capital.
+The music resonates at festivals too; thousands of partygoers and music lovers head towards the Hérault coast each year to attend Fiest'à Sète, or the International Guitar Festival or Festival de Radio France Occitanie Montpellier, or the Thau Festival, or the ‘Quand Je Pense à Fernande’ festival.
+Finally with the really big venues, Zenith-South, and the Sud de France Arena, Montpellier attract the greatest names — Beyonce, Rihanna, Britney Spears, Scorpions, Bruce Springsteen, Mylène Farmer, David Guetta.. — all came to play for their fans in the Hérault capital.